A registered trade mark is a type of intellectual property (IP) right that protects a business's unique brand, products or services.

 • restricted financial terms.

-Consistent use of your trade mark helps to reinforce your brand identity and build brand recognition.
+Use your trade mark online to help reinforce your brand identity and build brand recognition

-Using the ® symbol next to your registered trade mark lets others know your protected status and can deter others from misusing it.
+Using the ® symbol next to your registered trade mark lets others know it's protected.
+This can deter others from misusing it.

 Monitor your online presence and track any mentions of your brand.
 This will help you identify potential issues and act quickly.

-Platforms that host digital advertising like Google, Facebook, LinkedIn and Twitter will remove any advertisement that misuses a protected trade mark.
+Platforms that host digital advertising (Google, Facebook, LinkedIn and Instagram) will remove any advertisement that misuses a protected trade mark.

 Registering a domain name does not give someone rights to the name.
-In instances of trade mark infringement, the domain name regulatory body (auDA) may revoke a domain (this applies to the .au country code only).
+If an .au domain infringes a trade mark, the domain name regulatory body (auDA) may revoke the domain.

-If you suspect that goods infringing on your trade mark are being imported into Australia, you can lodge a Notice of Objection with the Australian Border Force (ABF) with details of your registered trade mark.
+If you suspect that goods coming into Australia infringe your trade mark, you can lodge a notice of objection with the Australian Border Force (ABF).
 This gives the ABF authority to temporarily seize suspected infringing goods.

 Was this page helpful?